ijl/orjson/README.md

 orjson maintains a cache of map keys for the duration of the process.
 This causes a net reduction in memory usage by avoiding duplicate strings.
-The keys must be at most 64 bytes to be cached and 512 entries are stored.
+The keys must be at most 64 chars to be cached and 512 entries are stored.

 It raises `JSONDecodeError` if given an invalid type or invalid JSON.
 This includes if the input contains `NaN`, `Infinity`, or `-Infinity`, which the standard library allows, but is not valid JSON.

-`JSONDecodeError` is a subclass of `ValueError`.
+`JSONDecodeError` is a subclass of `json.JSONDecodeError` and `ValueError`.
 This is for compatibility with the standard library.

 ### datetime